 Vault wardens may cast the Seal Doors spell to seal all staircases and doors within range.
 Such staircases are impassable until the seal is lifted, either after enough time has passed or the caster has been killed.

 Instead of regular stairs, the Abyss has one-way Abyssal Stairs leading deeper into the Abyss.
 These are generated randomly or after the player has gained a certain amount of experience.
 There are no up-staircases in the Abyss -- only exits leading back out.
-These exits are randomly generated, becoming more common in the deeper layers of the Abyss and are much more common once you have collected the Abyssal Rune; exits may also be generated after gaining enough experience (considerably more than it takes to generate a stairway leading deeper).
+These exits are randomly generated, becoming more common in the deeper layers of the Abyss and are much more common once you have collected the Abyssal Rune; exits may also be generated after killing enough monsters.

 In the Hell branches (Gehenna, Cocytus, Tartarus, and the Iron City of Dis), stairs down are generated normally, but instead of having one fixed destination, they may take the player to any of three destinations on the floor below each time they are used.
 Instead of staircases up, there are portals out, which immediately take the player back to the Vestibule of Hell; these portals serve as the destinations for the staircases down from the previous floor.